JohnAlbin/support-for/README.md

 ```

 If you later drop support for IE 10 (someday!), you just need to update the
-`$support-for` variable and your code will stop outputing the IE-10-specific
+`$support-for` variable and your code will stop outputting the IE-10-specific
 CSS.

 ## Updating your module to use `support-for`

-If you are a module developer wanting to use `support-for` in your module, it's
+If you are a Sass module author wanting to use `support-for` in your module, it's
 quite easy to add it.

 ### Ruby Sass